-Lawyer Representing Those With Slip-and-Fall Injuries
+Lawyer Representing Those With Slip-And-Fall Injuries

 An icy sidewalk, uneven floor tiles, a bunched-up rug or wet flooring can mean the difference between someone going about their day without incident or someone falling and suffering a serious injury.
 Every day, people are injured, often through no fault of their own, when they suffer an unexpected slip and fall.
 Unfortunately, without the help of an experienced and knowledgeable attorney, people who experience a slip-and-fall injury often face an uphill battle when attempting to recover compensation for their injuries.
-If you or a loved one has been injured, an attorney at Nicolet Law Office, S.C., can help you receive the compensation you deserve.
+If you or a loved one has been injured, an attorney at Nicolet Law Office, can help you receive the compensation you deserve.
 Our attorneys and professional staff have helped injury victims in throughout Wisconsin and Minnesota.

 A person who has been injured by slipping and falling will often find that building owners, insurance companies and anyone else who might be liable to the injured person will try to blame the injured person for his or her injuries.
 A liable party will often try to embarrass an injured person, asserting that the injured person was clumsy or not paying attention when he or she fell, all the while knowing that there may have been an unsafe condition.